torreyma/intro-2-qgis/Presentation-notes_Mark-Torrey_intro-2-QGIS.md

 * *You all have QGIS installed?*
 * *And you got the data we're going to use?
 Did you unzip it?*
 * *And the instructions to follow (hold up sheet)*
+    * *A lot of this is going to be clicking-along with me, which will follow this instruction sheet --- that way if you get lost, you can look up what you are supposed to do next.*

 ## What is **GIS**?